 Next stop: Kanchanaburi to Bangkok.
 3 hour train, 100 baht (£2.30) per person.

 Next stop: Bangkok to Chiang Mai.
-Overnight 2nd class A/C train, 1,100 baht (£24) per person.
+Overnight 2nd class A/C train, 1,100 baht (£24) per person (sleeper seat) – price correct in 2024.

 Animal tourism is very much a big part of the industry in Thailand and unfortunately, much of it is still horrifically cruel.
-I’ve written a whole blog post about my experience visiting an ethical elephant sanctuary.
+However, visiting an ethical elephant sanctuary can help to support better practises so while I was a bit on the fence, it was unbelievable to spend time with these majestic creatures – one of my absolute favourites – in real life.

 Shop in the night markets

-We stayed right next to the Chiang Mai night markets and had a fantastic time exploring and eating there most evenings.
+I stayed right next to the Chiang Mai night markets and had a fantastic time exploring and eating there most evenings.
 It’s the place to go to get your souvenirs, elephant pants and enjoy the variety of food stalls.
 Think fruit smoothies, fresh noodles and international cuisine too!
-We also spent a lot of time at Boy Blues Bar, a brilliant little place above the market with the most adorable owner.

 Visiting the Sunday walking street on Thanon Ratchadamnoen is also a worthwhile experience.
 You can often find goods here that are more authentic than at other markets but it also gets seriously packed!